What Rights do Grandparents Have After Divorce?

 Q: Our son and his wife divorced in 2003.
 Since then, our son has moved away and is late in his support payments, and now our former daughter-in-law will not allow us to see our grandchildren.
 What can we do?

-The Ohio Legislature passed laws in 1990 that provide a method for grandparents of divorced or deceased parents to get visitation orders so that they can maintain relationships with their grandchildren.
-Grandparents may also obtain court-ordered visitation with an illegitimate child.
+A: The Ohio Legislature passed laws in 1990 that provide a method for grandparents of divorced or deceased parents to get visitation orders so that they can maintain relationships with their grandchildren.
+Grandparents may also obtain court-ordered visitation with a grandchild born to an unwed mother.
 In addition, grandparents may intervene in the parents' divorce case at any time, even after the divorce has been granted, and ask the court to award them their own visitation schedule with their grandchildren.
-Grandparents may also file a complaint for companionship in juvenile court in cases where the grandchild is illegitimate or where their own child is deceased and they are having trouble visiting his or her offspring.
-The 1990 Ohio laws provide that a court may order visitation if it determines this to be in the best interest of the children.
+Grandparents may also file a complaint for companionship in juvenile court in cases where the grandchild has an unwed mother or where their own child is deceased and they are having trouble visiting his or her offspring.
+The 1990 Ohio laws provide that a court may order visitation if it determines that the grandparent has an interest in the welfare of the children and it is in the children's best interest.
 The court must consider 16 factors, including the wishes of the parents of the child in making that determination.

 Q: We are having a family dispute and now our son and daughter-in-law won't let us see our grandchildren.
 What can we do?

 A: Probably nothing.
 Grandparents' visitation rights are statutory.
 There is no statutory right to a visitation order when the family is intact.
-Only children that are illegitimate, or have divorced or deceased parents may be the subject of court-ordered visitation.
+Only children that are born to an unwed mother, or have divorced or deceased parents may be the subject of court-ordered visitation.
 The reason is that generally, the right to be free from governmental interference in everyday life is a constitutionally protected right.
-Therefore, unless the state has some compelling interest (such as protecting a child that is illegitimate, has a deceased parent or is a ward of the court through divorce) it cannot order visitation.
+Therefore, unless the state has some compelling interest (such as protecting a child that is born out of wedlock, has a deceased parent or is a ward of the court through divorce) it cannot order visitation.

 Q: We don't approve of our daughter's lifestyle and we think we should have custody of our grandchildren.
 How difficult is it to get custody?